The Evolution of Natural Language Models: Understanding Their Impact on AI

 Neural Networks Enter NLP

-Neural networks changed NLP by allowing models to learn representations directly from data.
-Instead of relying on manual feature engineering, models discovered useful linguistic patterns on their own.
+Neural networks revolutionized NLP by allowing models to learn representations directly from data.
+Rather than relying on manual feature engineering, models could discover useful linguistic patterns independently.

 Early successes included: